cdl-geneseo/geneseo-dictionary/V/Vine.md

 # Vine

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Vine

 Created by  Unknown User (mtr7), last modified by  Jack Katz on May 07, 2022

 Phone app that allows people to take 7 second videos of themselves.
 Has become a sort of challenge between people to try and make the best video that they can in 7 seconds.
 This is something that is used around the world, but students felt that it was important to include it in the dictionary.
 Commonly used in the expression &quot;do it for the vine&quot;.  &quot;That was a crazy stunt that he pulled, but he did it for the vine&quot;.
 Romig, S-Z, 2015.